Firstcard

 How do immigrants start building credit in the US?
 The fastest path: get a secured credit card or credit-builder card (most accept applicants with no US credit history), use it for small regular purchases, and pay the full balance every month.
 You'll typically see your first credit score appear after 3–6 months of activity.

 Do I need a Social Security number to build credit in the US?
 An SSN is the most common way to apply for credit, but some issuers also accept an Individual Taxpayer Identification Number (ITIN).
 Additionally, Nova Credit can translate international credit history from some countries for use with participating US lenders.
+If you don't yet have an ITIN, TheITIN.com offers a fast, 100% online process to help non-residents get one so they can start opening accounts and building credit.

 Can I use my home country's credit history in the US?
 Generally no — US credit bureaus only track US accounts.
 However, Nova Credit is a service that helps translate credit history from certain countries (Mexico, India, Australia, Canada, and others) into a US-equivalent report that some lenders accept.